 When dogs attack, they can cause serious and life-threatening bodily injuries.
-Some of the most common dog bite injuries include lacerations, puncture wounds, infections, and significant loss of flesh.
 Survivors may have to deal with permanent scarring, disfigurement, and emotional trauma because of a dog attack.
 If you or a loved one suffered a dog bite injury, speak to a San Antonio dog bite attorney the Law Offices of Maloney & Campolo.
-Initial personal injury consultations are free.
+Contact us to schedule an initial free case evaluations.

 Why Choose Our Lawyers?

 - We provide honest, transparent answers.
-We encourage clients to call the office 24/7, where a San Antonio dog bite injury attorney (not an assistant) will answer questions and concerns.
+We encourage clients to call the office 24/7, where a lawyer (not an assistant) will answer questions and concerns.

 - We have a case history of success.
 Our success rate is 95%.
-We have secured over $150 million in financial awards for personal injury clients.
+We have secured over $150 million in financial awards for personal injury claims.

 - We only charge attorney’s fees if the case succeeds.
 You will never pay any fees upfront or out of pocket – or at all, unless we win.

-Dog bite injuries are often catastrophic.
-They can lead to exorbitant medical expenses, from skin grafts and rabies vaccinations to rehabilitation and emotional therapy.
-When facing such significant losses, do not attempt to negotiate your insurance claim alone.
+A dog bite injury is often catastrophic.
+They can lead to exorbitant medical bills, from skin grafts and rabies vaccinations to rehabilitation and emotional therapy.
+The victim can also suffer lost wages and psychological trauma from the dog attack.
+When facing such significant losses, do not attempt to negotiate with the insurance company alone.
 This is likely to lead to a lowball settlement that does not fully cover your damages.
 Instead, hire a San Antonio dog bite lawyer to take care of your claim for you.
-Your lawyer will fight for the compensation you and your family need to truly move forward after a terrifying dog attack in San Antonio.
+Your lawyer will fight for the fair compensation you and your family need to truly move forward after a dog attacks you.